electricjones/long-haul/_posts/2018-08-10-my-coursework.md

 ### Official Classes
 #### Discrete Math
 **Summer 2020 - Prerequisite**
+This was a fun, if not very challenging course.
+It actually involved some python programming which wasn't what I was hoping for.
+I really wanted a much more "theoretical" exploration.
+But I have a great textbook so will keep going on my own.

 #### Precalculus (Formal)
 **Spring 2020- Prerequisite**
+After my refresher, this was a breeze, though a fair bit of work.
+I feel much more comfortable moving onto Calculus and (ultimately) Linear Algebra now.

 ### Statistics
 **Fall 2020 - Prerequisite**
+This was not a probability and statistics course, it was an introduction to statistics.
+So it was mostly about how to read stats and various terms and formulas.
+It really wasn't about the calculation.
+With my background in science this was a lot of a brush up for me, but still a good use of my time.
+I really enjoyed the professor.

 ### Computer Architecture
 **Spring 2019**